nshkrdotcom/ASKA/README.md

 For detailed technical specifications, patent documentation, and architecture diagrams, please refer to the documentation in this repository or contact the research team.

 ### Licensing and Commercialization
-SecureSphere technologies are available for licensing.
+ASKA technologies are available for licensing.
 Please contact for information about:
 - Academic research licenses
 - Commercial implementation partnerships
 - Government and defense applications